Inksem

 • Keep All Software Up to date!

-Here’s a simple trick on how to make your website secure: keep your software fresh.
+Here’s a simple trick to make your website secure: keep your software fresh.
 Think of software as the walls of your online home.
 Over time, walls can develop cracks.
 Software updates fix these cracks.
 If you ignore updates, you’re giving hackers a chance to peek through the cracks.

 Some old software, like certain video players, are often targeted by hackers.
 So, be smart and keep everything current.
 Set a calendar reminder or even stick a note on your computer to check for updates.
 Keeping your software updated is like repainting and fixing your home walls regularly.
 It keeps unwanted guests out.